-CMMS systems were being developed and became available around 1965.
+CMMS systems were developed and became available around 1965.
 Traditionally, CMMS software was reserved for big companies that needed to automate and organize large, complex maintenance operations.
 Only the largest manufacturing firms were able to use maintenance software back then, but things have changed dramatically since those days.

 All companies, even small and medium-sized enterprises, can benefit from maintenance control software today.
 The advent of the Internet and advances in technology have made CMMS systems more accessible, affordable, and user-friendly than ever before.

 Modern-day CMMS systems are more feature-rich than their counterparts of yesteryear.
 Not only do they provide basic maintenance management functions, they also offer inventory and parts management, reporting, scheduling, purchasing, and other features.
-However, many small and mid-sized enterprises are intimidated by CMMS software for various reasons, such as the following:
+However, many small and mid-sized enterprises are intimidated by maintenance management software for various reasons, such as the following:

 - Only made for large organizations